-When TFTP server access is not available, you can use the manifest file in the USB to download the images of a system.
-Manifest image download using USB is not supported for 08.0.80 and earlier releases.
+When TFTP server access is not available, you can use the manifest file in the USB drive to download the images of a system.
+Manifest image download using a USB device is not supported for FastIron 08.0.80 and earlier.
 In earlier releases, USB image download was supported for standalone systems only.
-USB image download is supported on all ICX 7K hardware platforms.
+USB image download is supported on all ICX devices.

-The following actions must be performed to initiate the upgrade using the USB drive.
+Complete the following steps to initiate the upgrade using the USB drive.

-- Plug in a valid USB drive (USB2 drives and backward-compatible USB3 drives) with the appropriate pre-loaded manifest files to the system. - 2.
+- 1. Plug in a valid USB drive (USB2 drives and backward-compatible USB3 drives) with the appropriate pre-loaded manifest files to the system. - 2.
 Reload the unit with the USB drive plugged in.